sudorook/bmDCA/README.md

 #### [[radam]]

-Variant of Adam with rectified initial iterations that are more Adam-like and later iterations that more closely resemble ordinary stochastic gradient descent with momentum, which generally appears to be more accurate than Adam but much slower at early iterations.
+Variant of Adam with rectified initial iterations so that the early updates, where there are too few points to compute the second moment, follow SGDM, and later ones use Adam's adaptive moments.

 1. `lambda_reg_h` - regularization strength for fields (default: 0.01)
 2. `lambda_reg_J` - regularization strength for couplings (default: 0.01)